 Sometimes it is not possible to move all data to a single place for analysis.
 Sometimes there are issues of regulation; for example, if the data is in the U.S., you can’t always export it to Europe.
 Sometimes the issue is cost, or perhaps there is simply too much data to store in one location.

 On the other hand, distributed analytics does have advantages.
-As pointed out by Chas Clawson in InfoSecurity, by using distributed correlation, organizations can scale out a SIEM in a number of different ways, allowing it to meet the most complicated use cases.
+As pointed out by Chas Clawson in InfoSecurity, by using distributed correlation, organizations can scale out a SIEM in a number of different ways, allowing it to conduct cyber security risk assessments in the most complicated use cases.
 Distributed correlation offers the opportunity to throw significantly more data at the correlation engine.
 And distributed systems offer improved fault tolerance and availability that increases as the cluster grows.4.
 SDE (Software-Defined Everything)

 Software-Defined Everything is an umbrella term that refers to many things: software-defined networking (SDN), software-defined computing, software-defined data centers (SDDC), software-defined storage (SDS), and software-defined storage networks.

 SDE is another way of saying that infrastructure is virtual, delivered as a service, and automated by intelligent software.
 And while SDE is a huge cost saver for enterprises, it involves a certain loss of control, which presents additional security challenges.

 Back when IT worked with legacy hardware systems, you’d just need to plug something in – a physical piece of hardware – or take something out.
 But when an IT team downloads software, the team needs to use “as is” whatever it’s given.
 From a security perspective, this opens up a range of new security challenges.5.
 Cyber Security Response